loydvalp/Movies-ETL/README.md

 # Movies-ETL

 ## Project Overview

 In module 8, I learned how to use the Extract, Transform, Load (ETL) process to create a data pipeline.
-It is a combined  three database function that pull data from a source database and put it into another dataebase (destination).
+It is a combined three database function that pulls data from a source database and puts it into another database (destination).
 Also, it creates data pipelines that can transform data along the way.
 ETL is essential to data analysis.

 ## Resources